Last updated on July 21st, 2021

 One of the secrets to great cardiovascular care during your lifetime has to be eating fish.
 Fish might not be everyone’s favorite food however it is a food crammed full of omega 3 which is excellent for both our heart and our brain.
 Plus, it’s lean meat meaning that you won’t have to think about extra cholesterol building up in your veins and arteries.

 Nuts are one of those foods which seem to appear on every healthy eating list and this is because they offer a huge wealth of benefits.
 For those looking to lose weight, these are a high protein snack which contains lots of fiber and calories to fill you up.
 For the heart, nuts contain some wonderful oil and vitamins to allow the heart to move smoothly and strongly throughout life.
 Just by adding 30 grams of nuts per day to a Mediterranean diet lowers risk of heart disease by 30 percent.
 For example, Pecans are healthy low-carb nuts that may help regulate blood sugar and reduce certain heart disease risk factors.
 Read more about Pecans and other low-carb nuts here.

-Strawberries… raspberries… blueberries- any of these bright and flavourful fruits are amazing for the body and the heart.
+Strawberries… raspberries… blueberries- any of these bright and flavorful fruits are amazing for the body and the heart.
 Berries are naturally low in fat and they contain a huge volume of fiber which is great for the heart.
 What about the term superfood, are goji berries a superfood?
 What about blueberries and acai berries?
 Many berries are referred to as a superfood because of the nutrients they contain.
 They also contain antioxidants to rid the body of harmful free radicals so eating a handful of berries with some yogurt each day can be a wonderful addition to your diet.